Home > Campaigns > Super > Climate Wreckers Index

 The Climate Wreckers Index

-If this average were consistent across the $3.3 trillion superannuation industry, over $140 billion of Australians’ retirement savings – an average of more than $6,100 per member account – would be invested in this small but devastatingly dangerous group of companies driving us towards catastrophic climate change!
+The average investment option has nearly 9% of its members’ share investments in these companies.
+If this average were consistent across the $3.7 trillion superannuation industry, over $150 billion of Australians’ retirement savings – an average of more than $6,200 per member account – would be invested in this small but devastatingly dangerous group of companies driving us towards catastrophic climate change!

 Take Action